rashminutan1119/rashminutan1119/README.md

 - 👋 Hi, I’m Rashmi Nutan
-- 👀 I’m interested in coding in C/C++ & python.
+- 👀 I’m interested in coding in C/C++ & python as well as penetration testing and Vulnerability assessment.

 <!---
 rashminutan1119/rashminutan1119 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.